siberianfox/tinygwiki/TinyG-Boot-Loader.md

 You will need to enter the USB port you are actually using.<br>
 Use the Avrdude distributed with the Arduino - it's pretty up to date.
+Before issuing the command, enter the bootloader by hitting the reset button, or enter the new boot command in g-code or JSON (e.g. $Boot=1, {"boot":1}).
+You need to enter the avrdude command before the LED stops blinking.
+It currently blinks 10 times.

 ## Flashing the Boot Loader onto the Xmega Chip
 The following instructions explain how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line operation.
 These instructions use the xboot.hex file already in the project.
 If you want to compile go to the next section.